kdoore/CS2335-Gitbook/simple-spawner.md

 [Unity Manual: Using Random Numbers](https://docs.unity3d.com/Manual/RandomNumbers.html)

->Choosing a Random Item from an Array
+>Choosing a Random Item from an Array - We could refactor Spawner so that it randomly selects elements from an array of prefabs.
 Picking an array element at random boils down to choosing a random integer between zero and the array’s maximum index value (which is equal to the length of the array minus one).
 This is easily done using the built-in Random.Range function:-

 ```